Maurice Peoples: Biography

 Peoples went to G. A. R. Memorial Junior Senior High School in Wilkes-Barre, Pennsylvania, where he was the 1968 and 1969 state champion in the Triple jump, coached by longtime coach Vince Wojnar.
-Peoples next went to Arizona State University where he is still ranked second in the 400m on their all-time list, behind 1968 Olympian Ron Freeman.
+Peoples next went to Arizona State University where he is still ranked second in the 400 m on their all-time list, behind 1968 Olympian Ron Freeman.

+Peoples won the British AAA Championships title in the 400 metres event at the 1978 AAA Championships.